digitallinguistics/API/README.md

 * ##### Headers
 Every request to the REST API requires an Authorization header, which should contain the access token you received from `login.digitallinguistics.io` during authentication, in the format `Bearer {access_token}`.

+The REST API also supports the following headers:

+* `If-Match`: It is generally a good idea to check whether you have the most recent version of a resource before attempting to update or delete it in the database.
+The DLx API allows you to do this by including an `If-Match` header with a PUT or DELETE request, whose value is the ETag (`_etag` property) of the resource you wish to change.
+If you already have the most up-to-date version of the resource, it will be updated/deleted as normal.
+If your version of the resource is out of date, the API will return a `412: Precondition Failed` error.
+Your application can then retrieve the most recent version of the resource from the database, and try making the change again.

+* `If-None-Match`: It is also a good idea to check whether you already have the latest version of a resource before retrieving it from the database again.
+This helps cut down on bandwidth, since the resource doesn't have to be sent to your application multiple times.
+To check whether you already have the latest version of a resource, include an `If-None-Match` header in the GET request, whose value is the ETag (`_etag` property) of the resource you wish to retrieve.
+If you already have the most up-to-date version of the resource, the API will return a `304: Not Modified` response.
+Otherwise, the requested resource will be returned as normal.

+* `If-Modified-Since`: If you are requesting multiple resources, you can include a `If-Modified-Since` header to return only the resources modified since the timestamp in the header.
+The timestamp should be a valid UTC string ([see MDN for more documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since)).

 * ##### Path
 Requests to the DLx API may optionally include the API version number immediately after the hostname, like so: `https://api.digitallinguistics.io/v1/`.
 The rest of the path should follow the URL syntax outlined above.
 If the version number is omitted, the service defaults to the latest version of the API.

-* ##### Querystring
+* ##### Querystring **NOT YET SUPPORTED**
 Many requests to the API take optional or required querystring parameters.
 These are added to the end of the URL following a `?`, in the format `{parameter}={value}`.
-For example, the URL `https://api.digitallinguistics.io/texts?ids=1,2,17,43,44,62` will retrieve texts with IDs 1, 2, 17, 43, 44, and 62 from the database.
+For example, the URL `https://api.digitallinguistics.io/texts?fields=id,title,` will retrieve all the user's texts, but only return the ID and title fields for each text.
 Be sure to encode the querystring as a URI component (using a method such as JavaScript's `encodeURIComponent`) to avoid errors due to spaces or special characters.
 For a complete list of which query parameters are accepted for which types of requests, visit the [API documentation][3].

 * ##### Body
-The body of the request should contain any resources to be uploaded to the database, in the [DLx data format][4].
+The body of the request should contain any resources to be uploaded to the database, in [DLx data format][4] (JSON).

 #### Handling Responses from the REST API
-If the request is successful, the API will return a response with a `2xx` status and JSON data in the response body.
+If the request is successful, the API will return a response with a `2xx` status and JSON data in the response body (or sometimes a `3xx` status and no response body, if an `If-None-Match` header was included).

+The response may also include a `Last-Modified` header, containing a timestamp of the last time that the resource was modified, in UTC format.

-Unsuccessful requests will return a response with a `4xx` or `5xx` status, as well as a JSON object in the response body containing additional details about the error.
+Unsuccessful requests will return a response with a `4xx` or `5xx` status, and sometimes a JSON object in the response body containing additional details about the error.
 A `WWW-Authenticate` header may also be included for invalid authorization requests.

 An error response body may contain the following attributes: